BIMSBbioinfo/maui/doc/index.rst

 This will instantiate a maui model with one hidden layer of 900 nodes, and a middle layer of 70 nodes, which will be traiend for 100 epochs.
 It then feeds the multi-omics data in ``gex``, ``mut``, and ``cnv`` to the fitting procedure.
 The omics data (``gex`` et. al.) are ``pandas.DataFrame`` objects of dimension (n_features, n_samples).
 The return object ``z`` is a ``pandas.DataFrame`` (n_samples, n_latent), and may be used for further analysis.

-In order to check the model's convergance, the `history` object may be inspected, and plotted:
+In order to check the model's convergance, the ``hist`` object may be inspected, and plotted:

 .. code-block:: python